Island Taste Trail – A Culinary Adventure

 The food web includes not just chefs, cooks, hosts, servers, bussers and dishwashers but the all the local farmers, winegrowers, craft brewers, distillers, fishers, harvesters and producers that they partner with on their menus and drinks lists.
 That’s why it’s so important to #EatDrinkLocal and #BuyBC!

-From October 20 to November 10, head out into the community and meet some of the people who make your food and drink – starting with small plates and craveable sips is a great way to try somewhere new and have a unique taste experience!
+Head out into the community and meet some of the people who make your food and drink – starting with small plates and craveable sips is a great way to try somewhere new and have a unique taste experience!